 There are currently no federal regulations establishing minimum requirements for the safety and performance of water filtration systems.
 However, there are voluntary consensus standards that are continually being updated to address emerging threats.
 When product requirements related to water treatment technologies or drinking water system components are placed into legislation, referencing the appropriate NSF/ANSI standard(s) and third-party certification requirements is vital in verifying these products work as intended.
+Although there is no "safe" level of lead, water filtration systems certified to NSF/ANSI standards for lead reduction have been verified to reduce lead to 5 ppb or less.
+Currently, certifying bodies test and certify water filtration systems to reduce lead to 5 ppb as prescribed under NSF/ANSI 53 and/or NSF/ANSI 58 for RO systems.
+It's important to note the feasibility of these systems when looking to achieve a desired reduction level for lead.

-We strongly support SD 696/HD 3392 and appreciate the opportunity to collaborate on this vital water quality legislation.
+We strongly support HB2011 and appreciate the opportunity to collaborate on this vital water quality legislation.
 We are available to work with you and others to answer questions surrounding water treatment.